MicrosoftDocs/power-automate-docs/articles/glossary.md

 ## S

-**Scheduled flows:** Scheduled flows run on a determined schedule defined by the maker.
+**Scheduled flows:** Scheduled flows run on a schedule defined by the maker.
 Scheduled flows can repeat on the following cadences: every second, minute, hour, day, week, and/or month.
 For example, users can schedule an automation such as daily data upload to SharePoint or a database.

  [Run flows on a schedule](run-scheduled-tasks.md)

-**Steps:** There's a button at the bottom of each step (action) labeled +New step in the flow designer that lets the user add another action.
+**Steps:** There's a button at the bottom of each step (action) labeled **+New step** in the flow designer that lets the user add another action.

 ## T

 **Templates:** Templates are prebuilt set of triggers and actions that are designed to help users easily create flows that meet their specific business needs.
 Templates can be customized.
 There are hundreds of flow templates that cater to many types of common automation scenarios.

  [Power Automate Templates](https://flow.microsoft.com/templates/)

 **Trigger:** A trigger is an event that starts a flow.
-Flows can have one or more triggers to start a flow.
-For example, if you create a flow “when an email with an attachment arrives to the inbox, automatically upload the file to OneDrive” - the arrival of the email with an attachment is the trigger of such flow.
+For example, if you create a flow: “when an email with an attachment arrives, automatically upload the file to OneDrive” - the arrival of the email with an attachment is the trigger of such flow.

+Flows can have one or more triggers.

 ## W

-**Workflow:** A sequence of actions that takes a task from initiation to completion
+**Workflow:** A sequence of actions that takes a task from initiation to completion.

 ## U

 **UI Flows (RPA):** UI flows enable users to automate repetitive tasks in Windows and web applications.
-UI flows record and plays back user interface actions (clicks, keyboard input, etc.) for applications that don't have easy-to-use or complete APIs available.
+UI flows record and play back user interface actions (clicks, keyboard input, etc.) for applications that don't have easy-to-use or complete APIs available.

 [Introduction to UI flows](/ui-flows/overview.md)